Eric Luth

 Associate Professor

-I am a neurobiologist who is passionate about teaching and training scientists.
-I have investigated several questions related to cellular and molecular mechanisms of neurologic disease during my career.
-While at Harvard Medical School, I purified a Parkinson’s disease-associated protein from human brain tissue and explored the effect of toxic forms of this protein.
-Over the last several years, I have been using cellular, molecular, genetic, and behavioral approaches to identify and characterize genes that regulate the development and function of neuronal connections with the hope of better understanding how these processes can go awry in the context of disease.
+Dr. Eric Luth is a neurobiologist who is passionate about teaching and training scientists.
+He has investigated several questions related to cellular and molecular mechanisms of neurologic disease during his career.
+While at Harvard Medical School, he purified a Parkinson’s disease-associated protein from human brain tissue and explored the effect of toxic forms of this protein.

 Education

-• Ph.D.
-Neurobiology Harvard Medical School (2014)
+• PhD, Neurobiology Harvard Medical School (2014)

-• BA Biology (concentration in Neuroscience) Colby College (2005)
+• BA, Biology (concentration in Neuroscience), Colby College (2005)

 Courses

-• Neurobiology (BIOL 334)
+• BIOL 334 Neurobiology

-• Seminar in Neuroscience (NB 347)
+• NB 347 Seminar in Neuroscience

-• Animal Physiology (BIOL 222)
+• BIOL 222 Animal Physiology

-• Anatomy and Physiology (BIOL 231)
+• BIOL 231 Anatomy and Physiology

-• Independent Lab Research (BIOL 350)
+• BIOL 350 Independent Lab Research

 • Research/Internship Experiences in Biology